Adventure Cycling in Ecuador

 There are also new networks of roads in the provinces including Imbabura, Cotopaxi and Tungurahua.
 In general you are still better avoiding the Pan American Highway where you can due to high levels of traffic and fumes.
 Although it is fast, and flat, parts of it have wide shoulders, and miles can be covered more easily if you want to make up time.
 Be warned though it can be a big game of chicken.
 And you, of course are the chicken.

 All that biking is making me thirsty.
 But your thirst can easily be quenched.
 Ecuador is famous for its fruit and one of the joys is juice.
 Forget orange, the flavours come thick and fast and highly exotic.
 They’re cheap too.
 And freshly squeezed.
-And pretty pastel coloured.
+And come in many pretty pastel colours.

 There’s no time to get bored on your bike in Ecuador; the scenery is ever changing, going from coast to jungle, from semi tropical forest to sparse plain in just a few hundred miles.
 You can even cross the Equator and then tell your friends you’ve cycled from the Northern to the Southern hemisphere.
 Or if you’re not so boastful just take a photo with one wheel in each hemisphere.